SEND

 • Transition Plus

-• ASC specialist introductory visits
+• SEN specialist introductory visits / sliding in sessions

 Transition Support Year 9 – Year 10